qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 ~~~
 {: .output}

-The layout here is different to the Dunn's test with one row per comparison
+The layout here is similar to the Dunn's test with one row per comparison and the
-rather than a grid format, but the principle is the same, with the p-value
-reported for each pairwise comparison
+p-value reported for each pairwise comparison.

 > ## Challenge 2
 >